 Novel stage omnichannel retail in Central Eastern nations are attentive on investing and development technologies for their traditional brick & mortar stores.
 This will, in turn, catapulted their revenues in the age of digital.
 This is highly contrary to how India invests and perceives the omnichannel market.

-Currently, there are two trends prevalent in Middle Eastern countries which somewhat contradict the Indian retail scenario.
+Currently, there are two trends prevalent in Middle Eastern countries that somewhat contradict the Indian retail scenario.